LaptopHeaven/bootstrap-claude-code/README.md

 ## Integration with Original Script

-The original `bootstrap-claude-python.sh` remains unchanged and fully functional.
-The new modular version (`bootstrap-claude-python-modular.sh`) provides the same functionality but with a cleaner, more maintainable architecture.
+The original `bootstrap-claude-code-python.sh` remains unchanged and fully functional.
+The new modular version (`bootstrap-claude-code-python-modular.sh`) provides the same functionality but with a cleaner, more maintainable architecture.

 Both scripts produce identical results - the modular version just offers more flexibility for custom use cases.